Start by clicking on "Fill out the template"

 This document also includes an Acknowledgement portion if the parties would want to notarize the document.
 Notarization of the document converts the document from a private document to a public document so that it becomes admissible in court without need of further proof of its authenticity.

 How to use this Document

 The user should enter the information required in the document.

 Once the document is completed, the user should print at least four (4) copies of the document and attach all the Annexes described in the document.
 The employer and the employee, or their authorized representatives, should read then sign all the copies of the document.
-If either of the parties is under 18 years of age, their legal guardian must also read and sign the document.

 Once signed, the employer and the employee should each keep at least one (1) copy of the document.

 To notarize the document, the parties must go a notary public to acknowledge that they have signed the Employment Agreement freely and voluntarily.
 They should also present a valid I.D. issued by an official agency bearing their photograph and signature such as a driver's licence or a passport, among others.
 The notary public will usually require one original copy of the document to be left with the notary public.